thinktecture/relayserver/docs/development-getting-started.md

 encouraged to create your own host applications tailored and configured to your specific needs and to build and use your own container images.

 A docker compose file is provided to build all the docker images (`src/docker/docker-compose.yml`).
 You can build the images with the `docker compose build` command.
-An environment variable `RABBITMQ_ERLANG_COOKIE` needs to be set.

 ## First time Development & Test-Setup